 In most cases, an amicable divorce is obtained more quickly than a contested divorce.
 This is one of the advantages of an amicable divorce.
 Once the conditions for an amicable divorce have been fulfilled and the divorce proceedings filed, it takes 3 to 6 months for the court to render a divorce judgement (in the judicial district of Montreal).

-Time required to prepare the application for amicable divorce
+The time required to prepare the application for an amicable divorce

 Preparation of the application for divorce consists of several elements, and can be carried out over 4 to 6 weeks:

 - receipt and analysis of the documents from the spouses

 - necessary requests to the authorities involved (such as the RRQ)

 - writing the divorce application and related documents

 - meeting to sign the documents

 - filing the divorce application with the Court

 If the spouses are parents of minor children, a mediation process is also necessary.
 This process, carried out by a family mediator, may require additional time.